RoboManipal-9-0/Libraries/DebuggerSerial/README.md

 ![Version tag](https://img.shields.io/badge/version-1.0.1-orange.svg)
 # Introduction
-This library is for defining and using a serial as a debugger.
+The **DebuggerSerial** library is for defining and using a serial as a debugger.

 ~~**Node**: This library is still in developer beta, ask the developer before using.~~ This library has finished testing :tada:.
 Check [examples](#examples).